Tahsin1704/Road_Condition_and_Surface_Type_Classification/README.md

 ## 📖 Project Overview

-**Road Condition and Surface Type Classification Using Machine Learning** is a machine learning project developed to automatically identify road conditions and road surface types using accelerometer-derived vibration features and vehicle speed data.
-The system analyzes accelerometer signals collected from moving vehicles, applies signal preprocessing and feature engineering techniques, and trains multiple machine learning models to classify road conditions and surface types with high accuracy.

-The project is designed to support intelligent transportation systems, road quality assessment, predictive road maintenance, and smart city applications by providing an automated and data-driven approach to classifying road conditions and road surface types.
+**Road Condition and Surface Type Classification Using Machine Learning** is designed to automatically classify road conditions and road surface types using accelerometer-derived vibration features and vehicle speed data.
+The system applies signal preprocessing, feature extraction, and supervised machine learning techniques to analyze driving data and classify road conditions into **Good, Regular, and Bad**, and road surface types into **Asphalt, Cobblestone, and Dirt**.
+Multiple machine learning models, including **Decision Tree, Random Forest, XGBoost, LightGBM, and CatBoost**, were trained and evaluated to identify the best-performing models.
+The proposed system supports **road quality assessment**, **predictive road maintenance**, and **intelligent transportation systems** by providing an automated and data-driven approach to road condition and surface type classification.

 ### 🔹 Project Summary